Leveraging AI to increase personal and professional productivity

 • AI platforms like DALL-E, developed by OpenAI, can generate unique images from text descriptions.
 This could be immensely useful for graphic designers in creating quick mockups or for artists to bring their creative visions to life.
 An artist could input a description like “a tranquil forest with floating lanterns at dusk,” and DALL-E could generate a stunning image reflecting this.

 • AI tools like Google’s MusicLM can generate new music in a wide range of styles and genres.
-A musician could ask MusicLM to create a melody in the style of Mozart, providing a unique base for their own composition.
+A musician could ask MusicLM to create a melody in Mozart’s style, providing a unique base for their own composition.
 Tools like Descript’s “Overdub” feature allow sound engineers to generate new voiceovers just by typing in text.

 • AI is transforming video creation and animation as well.
 DeepArt and DeepDream can transform regular video footage into unique works of art, using different visual styles.
 Tools like Runway ML offer AI capabilities for creating, editing, and augmenting videos easily.